March 24th, 2026 • Lalakhedi, Indore-Bhopal Road

 A culture-led festival bridging rural and urban India

-The Dehati Fest, an initiative by The Dehati Foundation, is proposed for 22 February, 2026.
+The Dehati Fest, an initiative of The Dehati Foundation, is proposed for March 24th, 2026.
 It responds to the growing emotional and ideological divide between rural and urban India — a gap shaped not by distance, but by migration, limited opportunities, and the gradual loss of cultural platforms in villages.
 As development accelerates, rural voices have faded from mainstream cultural spaces.
 The Dehati Fest seeks to bring them back honestly and respectfully.

 Culture as a Bridge